christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 | **Sabazios** | Saba-zios = "Host of As" | Thracian Zeus = Asii war-banner |
 | **Iesous/Iaso** | Ie-sous = "Divine Zeus" | Asii healer-king title |

-The Flavian-Vatican forgery operation did not merely rewrite history—it erased the Asii from the historical record, replacing their global hegemony with a fragmented, inverted narrative.
+The Flavian-Vatican forgery operation did not merely rewrite history—it erased the Asii from the historical record.
 But the coins still say As.
 The Jats still say Asinder.
 The Ossetians still call themselves As.
 The Russians are still the Roxolani—the "Shining Asii".
 And the river Narmada still flows from the Asii mountains to the Asii sea.

 **The Dragon Cult.**